- Biological Inventions

 65. Revocation of patent or amendment of complete specification on directions from Government in cases relating to atomic energy. –

-(1) Where at any time after grant of a patent, the Central Government is satisfied that a patent is for an invention relating to atomic energy for which no patent can be granted under sub-section (1) of section 20 of the Atomic Energy Act, 1962, it may direct the Controller to revoke the patent, and thereupon the Controller, after giving notice, to the patentee and every other person whose name has been entered in the register as having an interest in the patent, and after giving them an opportunity of being heard, may revoke the patent.
+(1) Whereat any time after the grant of a patent, the Central Government is satisfied that a patent is for an invention relating to atomic energy for which no patent can be granted under sub-section (1) of section 20 of the Atomic Energy Act, 1962, it may direct the Controller to revoke the patent, and thereupon the Controller, after giving notice, to the patentee and every other person whose name has been entered in the register as having an interest in the patent, and after giving them an opportunity of being heard, may revoke the patent.

 (2) In any proceedings under sub-section (1), the Controller may allow the patentee to amend the complete specification in such manner as he considers necessary instead of revoking the patent.

 Another important provision related to the Central Government’s power is Section 66 which empowers the Government to revoke the patent if it feels that the mode in which it is exercised is mischievous to the State or generally prejudicial to the public.
 In such cases, the Central Government has the power to revoke the patent but only after giving an opportunity to the patentee to explain why his patent should not be revoked.
-After such hearing, if the Government feels that the patentee could not explain why the invention does not affect public interest, it can revoke the patent by making a declaration in the Official Gazette.
+After such hearing, if the Government feels that the patentee could not explain why the invention does not affect the public interest, it can revoke the patent by making a declaration in the Official Gazette.

 Section 66 of the Act says: